NocturnalSolutions/Kitura-CredentialsLocal/README.md

 import CredentialsLocal
 import KituraSession

+// Initialize a Router
 let router = Router()

-let session = Session(secret: "I like turtles.") router.all(middleware: session)
+// Initialize Session and have it be active for all requests let session = Session(secret: "I like turtles.") router.all(middleware: session)

-router.post(middleware: BodyParser())
+// Have the BodyParser middleware be active for all POST requests router.post(middleware: BodyParser())

-let simpleCredents = Credentials() let simpleCallbackLocal = CredentialsLocal() { userId, password, callback in
+// Initialize Credentials and CredentialsLocal and configure them let simpleCredents = Credentials() let simpleCallbackLocal = CredentialsLocal() { userId, password, callback in
-    let users = ["John" : "12345", "Mary" : "qwerasdf"]
-    if let storedPassword = users[userId] {
+    // An example "database" of usernames and passwords let users = ["John" : "12345", "Mary" : "qwerasdf"] if let storedPassword = users[userId] {
         if (storedPassword == password) {
-            callback(UserProfile(id: userId, displayName: userId, provider: "Local"))
+            // Both username and password were vaild callback(UserProfile(id: userId, displayName: userId, provider: "Local"))
             return
         }